Cross Multiply

 Be careful, though!

-We cannot use it when a denominator ("b" or "d" above) is zero, as dividing by zero is illegal.
+We can't use it when a denominator ("b" or "d" above) is zero, as dividing by zero is illegal.